Value4AI/Awesome-LLM-in-Social-Science/README.md

 Below we compile *awesome* papers that
 - **evaluate** or **align** Large Language Models (LLMs) from a perspective of Social Science.
-- employ LLMs to create **simulation** environments, facilitating research or addressing issues in diverse fields in Social Science.
+- employ LLMs to create **simulation** environments, facilitating research or addressing issues in diverse fields of Social Science.
 - can be considered a subset of those related to LLM-based agents.

 Evaluation, alignment, and simulation are by no means orthogonal.
 For example, evaluations require simulations.
 We categorize these papers based on our understanding of their focus.

-Using LLMs as research assistants (annotators, classifier, abstract generator, etc.) is beyond the scope of this repo.
+Using LLMs as research assistants (annotators, classifiers, abstract generators, etc.) is beyond the scope of this repo.

 Welcome to contribute and discuss!